nurujjamanpollob/AndroidMailer/README.md

 Check for guides and documentations to cover for additional scope, if you need any!

-A eaxmple is a great a way how this thing will work.
+A example is a great a way how this thing will work.
 So, lets do it.

 First step involving design the decoder class, In this case, I have used this following example: